TinakMatus/TinakMatus/README.md

 ## Featured Project: The Suckless Environment

-This is my main Daily Driver.
-It isnt just a window manager.
+This is my main Daily Driver It isnt just a window manager.
 It is a handcrafted ecosystem I built to fit my exact workflow.

 * Built in C: Every component is patched and compiled from source.